 - Those injuries led to significant losses

-Like we mentioned earlier, a workers’ comp claim has strict limits.
-It doesn’t provide for lifelong injuries, and the benefits of a workers’ comp claim are limited to two-thirds the average wage in Louisiana.
-It provides helpful relief when you have a temporary injury and need to heal up, but if you’re permanently injured, there’s not much you can do once your benefits run out.
+As we mentioned, a workers' compensation claim has strict limits.
+It doesn't provide for lifelong injuries, and benefits are limited to two-thirds the average wage in Louisiana.
+It provides helpful relief when you have a temporary injury and need to heal.
+However, if you're permanently injured, there's not much you can do once your benefits run out.

 Noneconomic damages that a work injury suit can include are: